devkennyy/achievement-playground/README.md

 - Coauthored in 24 merged pull requests
 - Coauthored in 48 merged pull requests

+## 🤝 Contributing
+Is there a missing achivement or missing steps a user should take?
+Create a pull request and help us out!

 ## 🤔 Questions
 If you have any questions, reach out to me at `devkenny@outlook.com`